THIS DATE IN HISTORY: April 9

 1980: Gordie Howe scores his 68th and final goal of the Stanley Cup Playoffs when he beats Denis Herron at 13:59 of the third period of the Hartford Whalers' 8-4 loss to the Montreal Canadiens in Game 2 of the Preliminary Round.

 The goal, a backhand shot set up by a pass from son Mark Howe, draws a standing ovation from the full house at the Forum.
-It comes nine days after Howe's 52nd birthday, and it's his first in a Stanley Cup game in 10 years.
+It comes nine days after the elder Howe's 52nd birthday, and it's his first in a Stanley Cup game in 10 years.

 Gordie Howe, Mark Howe and Marty Howe each have points in the same NHL game for the only time in their careers.
 Gordie and Marty each finish with a goal and an assist; Mark has assists on the third-period goals by his brother and father.